-You may also want to upload your creation to YouTube or burn to DVD disc for better preserving, just go for it.
-Finally click Export to let this video flip program perform the rest.
+You may also want to upload your creation to YouTube or burn to DVD disc for better preservation, just go for it.
+Finally, click Export to let this video flip program perform the rest.

-With the latest Filmora9 video editor, you can do more than just flipping video files.
+With the latest Filmora X video editor, you can do more than just flipping video files.
 For example, you can apply special effects, add background music, create picture-in-picture effect, and more.
 Try it now!